History of printing: Screenprinting (1907)

-Screenprinting has its origins in simple stencilling, most notably of the Japanese form (katazome), used who cut banana leaves and inserted ink through the design holes on textiles, mostly for clothing.
+Screenprinting has its origins in simple stencilling, most notably of the Japanese form (katazome) user who cut banana leaves and inserted ink through the design holes on textiles, mostly for clothing.
 This was taken up in France.
 The modern screenprinting process originated from patents taken out by Samuel Simon in 1907 in England.
 This idea was then adopted in San Francisco, California, by John Pilsworth in 1914 who used screenprinting to form multicolor prints in a subtractive mode, differing from screenprinting as it is done today.

 Flexography

 Flexography (also called "surface printing"), often abbreviated to "flexo", is a method of printing most commonly used for packaging (labels, tape, bags, boxes, banners, and so on).

 A flexo print is achieved by creating a mirrored master of the required image as a 3D relief in a rubber or polymer material.
 A measured amount of ink is deposited upon the surface of the printing plate (or printing cylinder) using an anilox roll.
 The print surface then rotates, contacting the print material which transfers the ink.

 Originally flexo printing was basic in quality.
 Labels requiring high quality have generally been printed by offset printing until recently.
 Great advances have been made to the quality of flexo printing presses.

-The greatest advances though have been in the area of photopolymer printing plates, including improvements to the plate material and the method of plate creation.
-Usually, photographic exposure followed by chemical etch or water washout.
-Direct laser engraving of an ablative surface allows direct-to-plate exposure of photopolymer plates.
+Phototypesetting

+Phototypesetting is a method of setting type which uses photography to make columns of type on a scroll of photographic paper.